Today we’re on the hunt for the very best treadmill under £500 on the market in 2021.

 The LunaRun has a very readable, if slightly smaller display.
 It’s blue and backlit and it’s easy enough to see specs like speed, time, distance, incline and calories.
 You can work out your heart rate using the pulse sensors on the arms.

-There’s also 12 programs to sink your teeth into, if you don’t want to manually adjust the incline and speed yourself.
+There are also 12 programs to sink your teeth into, if you don’t want to manually adjust the incline and speed yourself.
 They’re actually pretty good and are apparently approved by a personal trainer.
 If nothing else,. they’re there if you want a change from your normal running or walking.

 Other little extras

-There’s two speakers, with an old school jack, if you want to play your tunes while running (not tested).
+There are two speakers, with an old school jack, if you want to play your tunes while running (not tested).
 There are two cup holders, but they aren’t all that deep and look like it wouldn’t take much for your water bottle to fall out!

 One thing that is worth noting is the handy tablet holder.
 Yeah, it’s not the most important thing, but it’s damn handy!
 Whether you’re using your phone or tablet as part of your training, or just to take your mind of running, it’s always good to have somewhere secure to put it.